mightgoyardstill/core-audio-device-management/README.md

 - this is also part of a larger, personal project I am working on which aims to wrap a lot of the core audio functionality into a simpler and more intuitive package...

-open to changes, suggestions and use cases in the discussions section :)
+open to changes, suggestions and use cases in the discussions section :) - if anything i would love your input!